kixelo/StockPriceNotifier/README.md

 # StockPriceNotifier

-This script scrape percentage change of CROBEX index(the official share index of the Zagreb Stock Exchange) and send you email notifciation, if CROBEX percentage change will be lower than 0.10 %.
+This script scrape percentage change of CROBEX index (the official share index of the Zagreb Stock Exchange) and send you email notifciation, if CROBEX percentage change will be lower than 0.10 %.
+Link to the Zagreb Stock Exchange: https://zse.hr/en/indeks-366/365?isin=HRZB00ICBEX6

 ## Online IDE Application that I used for coding part
 ```